tapih/lcov-reporter-action/README.md

 If set to true, only changed files will be included in the report.
 Total percentage will still include all files.

 ##### `delete-old-comments` (**Default: false**)
-If set to true, old comments will be deleted before a new comment is posted
+If set to true, old comments will be deleted before a new comment is posted  (ignored if update-comment is true).

 ##### `update-comment` (**Default: false**)
-If set to true, existing comments will be updated instead of creating a new one.
+If set to true, the existing comment will be updated.

 ##### `title` (**Optional**)
 If included, will be added as a title for the comment produced.